spykard/populartimes/README.md

 The goal of this library is to provide an option to use *Google Maps* popular times data, until it is available via Google's API.
 For legal concerns please read [Issue #90](../../issues/90).

 Keep in mind that this API uses the Google Places Web Service, where each API call over a monthly budget is priced.
-The API call is SKU'd as "Find Current Place" with additional Data SKUs (Basic Data, Contact Data, Atmosphere Data).
-As of February 2018, you can make 5000 calls with the alloted monthly budget.
+As of February 2018, you can make 5000 calls with the allotted monthly budget.
 For more information check https://developers.google.com/places/web-service/usage-and-billing and https://cloud.google.com/maps-platform/pricing/sheet/#places.

+**Warning: ```populartimes.get()``` can be incredibly costly as of September 2021.**

 As Google Maps is constantly updated this library can be unstable.

 ## How to get started
 + Get a Google Maps API key https://developers.google.com/places/web-service/get-api-key